msupply-foundation/msupply_docs/content/docs/replenishment/remote_authorisation.md

 ![Requisition list](/docs/replenishment/images/authorisation-requisition-detail-approved.png)

 The authorisation status can have a few different values:

-- None: the requisition does not need authorisation and is not subject to the remote authorisation system.
+- **None**: the requisition does not need authorisation and is not subject to the remote authorisation system.
 This is true for requisitions which are not for a program.
 All requisitions with this status can be edited normally.
-- Pending: the requisition is awaiting authorisation of one or more of its lines.
+- **Pending**: the requisition is awaiting authorisation of one or more of its lines.
 A requisition with this status cannot be edited and you cannot create outbound shipments from it.
-- Authorised: all lines that were waiting for authorisation have been authorised (with or without adjustments).
+- **Authorised**: all lines that were waiting for authorisation have been authorised (with or without adjustments).
 The comments and quantity to supply can be edited and outbound shipments can be created from requisitions that are authorised.
-- Denied: the authoriser has reviewed the requisition and the lines have all been denied.
+- **Denied**: the authoriser has reviewed the requisition and the lines have all been denied.
 Like the Pending status, a requisition with this status cannot be edited and you cannot create outbound shipments from it.